ManojChandran/go-operator/README.md

    b.
 Compare current state with the desired state
    c.
 Take corrective action (reconcile)
 5. Repeat
-We can understand controller by reffering to the code given by Kubernetes team (`sample-controller`).
+We can understand controller by reffering to the code given by Kubernetes team [Sample Controller](https://github.com/kubernetes/sample-controller).

 ### Sample Controller
-The [Sample Controller](https://github.com/kubernetes/sample-controller) is a Kubernetes Operator example that demonstrates how to write a custom controller using the Kubernetes client-go library.
+The `Sample Controller` is a Kubernetes Operator example that demonstrates how to write a custom controller using the Kubernetes client-go library.
 ### NewController
 * Takes Kubernetes clientset, custom resource clientset, shared informer, and workqueue as inputs.
 * Initializes and returns a new Controller instance.